paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-969-sale-of-serviceable-material.md

 <a id="section-9627"></a>
 ## § 9627.
 Supplies: educational institutions

-Under such regulations as the Secretary of the Air Force may prescribe, supplies and military publications procured for the Air Force may be sold to any educational institution to which an officer of the Air Force is detailed as professor of air science and tactics, for the use of its military students.
+Under such regulations as the Secretary of the Air Force may prescribe, supplies and military publications procured for the Air Force or the Space Force may be sold to any educational institution to which an officer of the Air Force or the Space Force is detailed as professor of science and tactics, for the use of its military students.
 Sales under this section shall be for cash.

 ### Statutory Notes